 Tip #4: Think about what you can do for THEM

-One really important thing to think about when approaching interactions with other people, especially in a professional setting, is the fact that most people you meet will probably ask themselves of you, “How can this person help me or my mission?’
+Key when approaching interactions with other people, especially in a professional setting, are probably asking themselves, “How can this person help me or my mission?”

 - (speaking at a job interview): “So these are some of the professional and personal qualities I feel I can offer your laboratory team and your research projects.”